acipm/kibicara/CONTRIBUTE.md

 style](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings)
 comments to secure correct display of your docstrings.

+Please don't leave empty lines at the end of your files.

 ## Merge Requests

 The main development team does not need to make merge requests.